 Two things help this quinoa black bean burger stick together.

 One, don't forget the flax egg as this truly helps bind the veggie burger ingredients together.

 Two, make sure to mash the beans until a thick paste forms.
 Leaving a few whole beans is okay as I know this adds to the texture of the burger, but the majority should be smooth to bind the patty together.

-You most certainly can!
-I store the burgers in the fridge for 2-5 days and reheat in the microwave for 30 seconds when I'm ready to eat them.
+I store the burgers in the fridge for 2-5 days and reheat them in the microwave for 30 seconds when I'm ready to eat them.

-Alternatively, they can be stored in the freezer up to 3 weeks between sheets of parchment paper in a closed container so they do not stick together.
-To reheat out of the freezer it's best to pan fry these burgers as microwaving tends to make them less crispy.
+Alternatively, they can be stored in the freezer for up to 3 weeks between sheets of parchment paper in a closed container so they do not stick together.
+To reheat out of the freezer it's best to pan-fry these burgers as microwaving tends to make them less crispy.

-These Baked Vegan Black Bean Quinoa Veggie Burgers is truly SO easy and makes the absolute best vegan dinner recipe for a group.
-I always know I've created a great recipe when the leftovers don't last more than two days in our house.
-Well, I can solidly say these veggie burgers were eaten in record timing!
+I always know I've created a great vegan burger recipe when the leftovers don't last more than two days in our house.
+Well, I can solidly say these Vegan Black Bean Quinoa Veggie Burgers were eaten in record timing!
 I truly can't wait for you to try this recipe and add ALL the toppings.

 - 15 ounce can black beans drained and rinsed